Weighted M-estimators for multivariate clustered data: theory and simulation results: Introduction

 \section{Introduction}

 M-estimators were first introduced by \citet{Hu64} as robust estimators of location and gave rise to a substantial literature.
-For results on their asymptotic behavior and robustness (using the study of the influence function and the breakdown point), we may refer in particular to the books of \citet{Hu81} and \citet{Ha86}.
-For more recent references, we may cite the work of \citet{RG12} with a nice introductory presentation of robust statistics, and the book of \citet{Va00} for results, in the independent and identically distributed setting, concerning convergence and asymptotic normality in the multivariate setting considered throughout this paper.
+For results on their asymptotic behavior and robustness (with the study of the influence function and the breakdown point), two reference books are those of \citet{Hu81} and \citet{Ha86}.
+Concerning more recent works, we may refer to \citet{RG12} for a nice introductory presentation of robust statistics, and to the book of \citet{Va00} for results in the multivariate case.

-Most of references address the case where the data are independent and identically distributed.
-However clustered, and hierarchical, data frequently arise in applications.
+Most of references stand for independent and identically distributed variables.
+However clustered and hierarchical data frequently arise in applications.
 Typically the facility location problem is an important research topic in spatial data analysis for the geographic location of some economic activity.
 In this field, recent studies perform spatial modelling with clustered data \citep[see e.g.][and references therein]{LG08,JS14}.
-Concerning robust estimation, \citet{NLO06} study the spatial median for the multivariate one-sample location problem with clustered data.
+For the multivariate one-sample location problem with clustered data, \citet{NLO06} study the spatial median for robust estimation.
 They show that the intra-cluster correlation has an impact on the asymptotic covariance matrix.
-The weighted spatial median, introduced in their pioneer paper of \citeyear{NLO07}, has a superior efficiency with respect to its unweighted version, especially when clusters' sizes are heterogenous or in the presence of strong intra-cluster correlation.
-The class of weighted M-estimators \citep[introduced in][]{EA13} may be viewed as a generalization of this work to a broad class of estimators: weights are assigned to the objective function that defines M-estimators.
-The aim is, for example, to adapt M-estimators to the clustered structures, to the size of clusters, or to clusters including extremal values, in order to increase their efficiency or robustness.
+The weighted spatial median, introduced in their pioneer paper of \citeyear{NLO07}, has a better efficiency with respect to its unweighted version, especially when clusters' sizes are heterogeneous or in the presence of strong intra-cluster correlation. \citet{EA13} introduces a class of weighted M-estimators which generalizes their work to a boarder class of estimators.
+Weights are assigned to the objective function that defines M-estimators, the aim is to adapt them to the clustered framework in order to increase their efficiency and/or robustness.

-In this paper, we study the almost sure convergence of weighted M-estimators and establish their asymptotic normality.
-Then, we provide consistent estimators of the asymptotic variance and derived, numerically, optimal weights that improve the relative efficiency to their unweighted versions.
-Finally, from a weight-based formulation of the breakdown point, we illustrate how these optimal weights lead to an altered breakdown point.
+We begin with the consistency of weighted M-estimators and establish their asymptotic normality.
+Also, we provide consistent estimators of the asymptotic variance-covariance matrix.
+It allows us to derive numerically optimal weights that improve the efficiency of estimation.
+Finally, from a weight-based formulation of the breakdown point, we illustrate how these optimal weights may lead to its deterioration.